zebrafish image

 PHS Policy is intentionally broad in scope and does not prescribe specifics about the care and use of any species, assigning that task to the IACUC and allowing for professional judgment.
 Many of the principles embodied in the Guide can generally be adapted to the care and use of various kinds of nontraditional research animals.
 IACUCs may seek the advice of experts when necessary, and refer to scientific-based publications prepared by professional organizations with interest in various species.
 Appendix A of the Guide references many such publications.
 [A7]

-Although the PHS Policy does not explicitly require a mechanism to track animal usage by investigators, it does require that proposals specify a rationale for the approximate number of animals to be used and be limited to the appropriate number necessary to obtain valid results.
-This implicitly requires that institutions establish mechanisms to document and monitor numbers of animals acquired and used, including any animals that are euthanatized because they are not needed.
-Monitoring should not exclude the disposition of animals inadvertently or necessarily produced in excess of the number needed or which do not meet criteria (e.g., genetic) established for the specific study proposal.
-Institutions have adopted a variety of administrative, electronic, and manual mechanisms to meet institutional needs and PHS Policy requirements.
+While the PHS Policy has no explicit requirement for investigators or the IACUC to track animal usage, it does require that proposals specify a rationale for the approximate number of animals to be used and for the appropriateness of the species and numbers used to obtain valid results (US Government Principles, III; PHS Policy IV.D.1.b).
+This implicitly requires that institutions establish mechanisms to document and monitor numbers of animals acquired, born, and used.
+Institutions have adopted a variety of administrative, electronic, and manual mechanisms to meet institutional needs as well as PHS Policy requirements.

 Webinars